NorthenYR/StudyBug/README.md

 - Users will be able to add the details for each of their current courses including, lecture schedules, assignments, tests, and syllabus information.
 - Added assignments, labs, and tests will include weights, deadlines, and relevant links.
 - The application will generate corresponding tasks based on course information such as a lecture review task, a reading task, or a note-organizing task.
-- Students can return to the course homepages they create throughout the semester to record assessment marks, monitor in-progress grades and calculate the minimum mark requirements for outstanding assessments depending on their goals.
+- Students can record assessment marks and in-progress grades.
+- Students can track in-progress courses under the current semester on the dashboard page.
 - Course details and study tasks will be viewable on the Calendar
 - The same tasks will also be viewable on the to-do list in more detail where users can check them off
 - Each course will be clearly highlighted in a unique colour across the application